Boat library for children in Odisha’s Bhitarkanika National Forest

 The library housed in a stationary boat at Dangamal, the gateway to the forest, threw open its doors on June 5, the World Environment Day, this year.

-The boat is stationed at the eco-tourism complex so that children of visitors to Bhitarkanika, which has one of the largest populations of the endangered saltwater crocodiles, as well as students of nearby schools can use the library.
+The boat is stationed at the eco-tourism complex so that students of nearby schools as well children of visitors to Bhitarkanika, can use the library.

+Spread over 672 Square Kilometers, Bhitarkanika Wildlife Sanctuary is the second largest Mangrove ecosystems in India.
+Once the hunting ground of the princely Raj Kanika family, it is now famous for its large population of saltwater crocodiles.

+The beauty of #Bhitarkanika National Park lies not only in its exotic scenic charm, but also in its rich biodiversity.
+Hear what Mr. Bijay Kumar Das, a veteran tour guide of the Park, has to say about its diverse variety of bird species.@UNWTO#UNWTO #Tourism4InclusiveGrowth pic.twitter.com/mK1EZ4tVPr

-Bhitarkanika Divisional Forest Officer J D Pati, who is among the brains behind the project, said that the boat used to house the library is one of those discarded by the department after being used for years to protect the mangrove forest and its wildlife.
+Bhitarkanika Divisional Forest Officer J D Pati, who is along with others planned the boat library, said a boat discarded by the department has been taken over and refurbished into a library.

+Inspiration was drawn from commitment and continuous support for mangrove conservation by locals.

-“To commemorate their efforts and to build capacity of the next generation, we felt the requirement of a dedicated platform where data, books, documents can be shared with youngsters to motivate them for mangrove and wetland conservation,” Pati said.
-He credits the forest division officers for conceptualising and designing the project, his wife being one of them.
+“To commemorate their efforts and to build capacity of the next generation, we felt the requirement of a dedicated platform where data, books, documents can be shared with youngsters to motivate them to conserve the mangrove and wetlands,” Pati said.

+He credits forest division officers including his wife for conceptualising and designing the project.

 As it is off-season for tourists now, the boat library is open to local children of the area, which is located in the coastal Kendrapara district of Odisha.

-The national park is closed from May 1 to July 31 every year for the mating and nesting of saltwater crocodiles.
+The national park is closed from May 1 to July 31 every year for mating and nesting by saltwater crocodiles.
 For now, children of two to three local schools will be allowed to visit the library, Pati said.

 The lowest shelves are for children between three and five years of age and have picture books in Odia, Hindi and English, besides card games.